 The special rating area is financed by additional property rates levied on all commercial properties by the COCT on the Improvement District's behalf, within the boundaries of the Voortrekker Road Corridor Improvement District.

-The net deficit of the company for the current year was R 195,804 (2022 surplus of R177,847).
+The net surplus of the company for the current year was R 1,119,714 (2023 deficit of R195,804).

 2. Directors

 The directors in office at the date of this report are as follows:

 Directors